unused/blog/content/posts/continuous-deployments.md

 To connect to some remote machine inside your docker instance, simply configure an SSH client.
 Same as you would do on any development machine.
-There's [a documented way how gitlab recommends to do](gitlab-ci-ssh), that I'd say is the simplest way of doing.
+There's [a documented way how gitlab recommends to do][gitlab-ci-ssh], that I'd say is the simplest way of doing.
 You have to generate some ssh-key, put the public key on your target machine and put the private one in the gitlab project (or group) secret variables.
 For sure this is a deployment access, so it should have its own user with limited rights on the target.
-For sure it will make sense to also build your own deployment image, for several reasons: Keep it small (e.g. use an alpine image and just add ssh), keep it secure (know exactly what is executed on this box), keep it fast (smaller is faster), keep it stable (don't make your deployment fail just because someone updated an image).
+Also it will make sense to build your own deployment image, for several reasons: Keep it small (e.g.  use an alpine image and just add ssh), keep it secure (know exactly what is executed on this box), keep it fast (smaller is faster), keep it stable (don't make your deployment fail just because someone updated an image).

 [gitlab]: https://about.gitlab.com/
 [gitlab-ci-ssh]: https://docs.gitlab.com/ee/ci/ssh_keys/README.html